sukhhdipsingh/LithoTwinAPI/README.md

 ## Future Engineering Considerations

 If this architecture were to be scaled for a production environment or advanced research, the next implementation steps would include:
-1. **C++ Migration:** Transitioning the core FSM and simulation logic to modern C++ to align with the strict memory management and deterministic execution times required by Real-Time Operating Systems (RTOS) in machine control.
+1. **C++ Migration:** Moving the core FSM and simulation logic to C++ would align better with the memory management requirements of real-time machine control.
-2. **Event Sourcing:** Replacing the current state-persistence model with an append-only event log, allowing developers to replay the exact sequence of telemetry and faults that led to a machine failure.
+2. **Event Sourcing:**Replacing the state model with an append-only event log would let you replay the exact sequence of faults and telemetry that led to a failure.
-3. **Advanced Concurrency Handling:** Implementing robust mutexes or lock-free data structures to handle race conditions when multiple high-frequency sensor threads attempt to update the machine state simultaneously.
+3. **Advanced Concurrency Handling:**The concurrency model would need proper lock-free structures if multiple sensor threads were hitting state simultaneously at high frequency.